ktbartholomew/markalytics/README.md

 Let your markup drive your analytics.

 Markalytics provides a declarative way to configure your Google Analytics events.
-With Markalytics, your _markup_ defines your events instead of having to maintain a wieldy set of JavaScript event listeners or GTM tags.
+With Markalytics, your _markup_ defines your events instead of having to maintain an unwieldy set of JavaScript event listeners or GTM tags.

 Markalytics lets you just do this: